How to Create a Website

 C. A Website Builder.

-Depending on the kind of business you have you may need a simple one page site, a quick build stock multi-page site or want to build your own bespoke site.
+Depending on your business you may need a simple one page site, a quick build stock site or want to build your own bespoke site.

 If you haven't decided yet then see our article on Getting a free website to find out how to get a free website.
-We've selected the very best and easiest to use free options available.
+We've selected the easiest to use free options available.
 All use simple drag and drop construction and need no coding knowledge.

 Step 3.
 Research